Ashmaawyy/Making-A-Data-Warehouse/README.md

 <p align = 'center'><img src = 'https://www.levi9.com/wp-content/uploads/2021/09/Levi9-AWS-Redshift-Program-V2.png'/></p>

-## Project objectives
+## Using Amazon Redshift I:

-- Moving Database to the cloud for scalability and performance.
+- Moved Database to the cloud for scalability and performance.
-- Learning Amazon Redshift architecture.
+- Loaded Data from S3 bucket to Spark.
-- Learning how to load data into and from an S3 bucket.
+- Loaded Data from database tables into HDFS.

 ## To run project scripts